Floyd’s family takes its seat in ex-officer’s murder trial

 Nobody from Chauvin‘s family has taken the seat they’re entitled to use.
 It usually has been occupied by a bailiff.
 Chauvin was recently divorced, and few details have emerged about the rest of his family.
 Courtroom seating has been strictly limited due to coronavirus concerns.
 Only two rotating pool reporters are allowed in at a time, but they’re able to observe what’s not on the official video feed, including the family and the jury.

 Any additional Floyd family members present must watch from another room, and they’re getting support from outside the courtroom.
 While admission to the courthouse is strictly limited, civil rights attorney Benjamin Crump. who represents the Floyd family, and the Rev. Al Sharpton were seen there Tuesday morning with some members of the Floyd family, waiting for an elevator.
 Gwen Carr, the mother of the late Eric Garner, was with them.
-Sharpton, Crump and Carr were due to hold a prayer vigil with members of the family outside the courthouse around midday Tuesday.
+Sharpton, Crump and Carr held a prayer vigil with members of the family outside the courthouse during the midday break Tuesday.

 Philonise Floyd told reporters he’s been trying to stop crying and has kept a box of tissues on the floor next to his chair.
 He said his family members and seemingly everyone he meets in Minneapolis can’t stop crying, either.
 But he said he’s grateful for the support his family is getting from the community, including the protesters who often gather outside the courthouse.